egallesio/STklos/README.md

 Supported architectures
 ----------------------

-STklos current version works on GNU/Linux 4.15 64 bits.
+STklos current version works on
+- GNU/Linux 4.x and 5.0  (64 bits).
+- Mac OS X 10.13 High Sierra
+- Win32 (using WSL - Windows Subsystem for Linux)

-The previous version of STklos (1.10) was known to work on the following architectures:
+The previous version of STklos (1.10) was known to work on the following
+architectures:

 - GNU/Linux 1.6.x (i386/gcc 32 and 64bits)
 - Mac OS X 10.5+ (i386/gcc 32 and 64 bits)